Melissa Doyle: Other work

 In October 2007, Doyle's first book, The Working Mothers Survival Guide (co-written with Jo Scard), was published by Allen & Unwin.
 It sold over 10,000 copies in its first print run.
 In 2014, she released her second book, Alphabet Soup.
 The memoir was the biggest selling Australian memoir in the market during its first few months on bookshelves.
 Doyle and Koch also co-hosted another Seven Network production Where Are They Now?.

 In 2008, Doyle was selected to front a new documentary program on the Seven Network called The Zoo.
 The show had a six-week run during the first half of 2008.
 A second series of The Zoo commenced on air in October 2008.
 It generated an audience of over 1.7 million people in each of its first three weeks making it one of the Top Five Programs on Australian television for that week, and one of the highest ranking programs of the year.

 Doyle previously wrote a weekly column in Australia's highest selling newspaper, the Sunday Herald Sun in Melbourne called "Balancing Act".
 The column talked about her experiences as a working mother.

 In March 2021, Doyle joined Sky News Australia for a special assignment to interview Kylie Moore-Gilbert, an Australian academic convicted and imprisoned in Iran for spying.

 In February 2022, Doyle as an investigative journalist narrated a new documentary series on the Nine Network, titled "Australia Behind Bars with Melissa Doyle", based on the British version which examines the life of inmates incarcerated, and has been described as a real life Wentworth.

 In November 2022, Doyle released her third book, 15 Seconds of Brave.
 The former Sunrise co-host reunited with her former colleagues, nine years after leaving Brekky Central to promote her new book.

+In 2024, Doyle appeared in episode 6, season 15 of documentary reality genealogy series Who Do You Think You Are?, tracing her family tree back to New Zealand.